GrinonBarrett/Taksidos/Combat Test/Characters/Grisam.md

 * **Caution**.
 Choose a reaction, you are automatically braced for it during the first round of combat.

 #### Shield Proficiency
 Warriors are able to utilize their shield to a greater extent than others.
 You may use it as a weapon, treating it as a club.
 You do not benefit from the warrior's weapon mastery of the club when used this way.
 You can instead gain training with them as though they were a weapon class of their own (shields).
-If you gain Mastery with it, by specializing (or splashing) in the warrior class, you gain a bonus to beat and parry checks with the shield equal to the shield's bonus.
-You also gain an additional +1 bonus to defense when blocking.

 -----
 -----